Wat Chedi Luang, the big stupa

-Wat Chedi Luang (Thai: วัดเจดีย์หลวง, lit. temple of the big stupa) is a Buddhist temple in the centre of Chiang Mai.
+Wat Chedi Luang (Thai: วัดเจดีย์หลวง, literal: temple of the big stupa) is a Buddhist temple in the center of Chiang Mai.
 We visit the temple during our Chiang Mai Temple Tour.
-Three temples originally made up the temple grounds: Wat Chedi Luang, Wat Ho Tham and Wat Sukmin.
+Three temples originally made up the temple grounds: Wat Chedi Luang, Wat Ho Tham, and Wat Sukmin.
 Wat Chedi Luang dates back to the 14th century.
 King Saen Muang Ma (1385-1401) started the construction of the chedi in 1391 to bury the ashes of his father.
 He didn’t complete the pagoda during his reign though.
-It was the Queen who constructed the upper part of the great pagoda, installed its spire and gave it its finishing touches.
+It was the Queen who constructed the upper part of the great pagoda, installed its spire, and gave it its finishing touches.

 Construction of the Chedi

 Not until the mid-15th century, during the reign of King Tilokaraj (1487-1495), did they finish the construction of the chedi.
 It was then 82 meters high and had a base diameter of 54 meters: the largest building in the Lanna kingdom.
 In 1468 they installed the statue of the Emerald Buddha in the eastern niche.
 In 1545 however, the upper 30 meters of the structure collapsed after an earthquake.
 Not long after that disaster, they moved the statue of the Emerald Buddha to Luang Prabang.
 In our morning samlor tour we visit the temple.
 On our after dark samlor tour the temple is beautifully illuminated as you can see on the picture below.